gvwilson/thirdbit/src/fiction/iffy/index.md

 *You just wanted me to ask.*

 Doctor Johel swiped an image of a four-legged sentry bot onto the wall.
-"Something managed to get through the security on a pack of these a few days ago.
+"Something managed to get through the security on a pack of these in Rothera a few days ago.
 If you can figure out how,
 well,
 that would certainly be a step in the right direction."